Ramsar Status – A Point of Pride

 Konvencija-o-vlaznim-podrucjima-Ramsarska-konvencija_medium

-Letters of support are required from the local or state wildlife or natural resources agency, one member of congress, and all landowners within the site boundaries.
-Nominations for sites in the United States must be reviewed and approved by the US Fish & Wildlife Service before they are submitted.
+To be nominated, local and state wildlife or natural resources agencies, one member of congress, and all landowners within the site boundaries need to submit a letter of support.
+All nominations for status in the United States are reviewed and approved by the U.S. Fish and Wildlife Service before final submission to the Convention.

 • Wetlands play a vital role in climate change adaptation and mitigation.